-- Most of this project will require the use of a spreader.
+- Most of this project will require the use of a lawn spreader.
 A broadcast spreader throws the seed from the hopper in a circular pattern.
-A drop spreader works just as it sounds.
-A 20-inch drop spreader will drop a 20-inch wide path.
+A drop spreader works just as it sounds; a 20-inch drop spreader will drop a 20-inch wide path.
 You generally have more control of where the contents goes when using a drop spreader, but for covering rather large areas, a broadcast spreader makes the most sense.
 Cover the thinned-out lawn with the seed mix you chose.

-A starter fertilizer can help new seed grow healthy
+Use a starter fertilizer to help new seeds grow healthy

-- Check the label to apply at the recommended timing after overseeding.
+- Check the label to apply at the recommended timing after over seeding.
 After the fertilizer has been spread, sprinkling peat moss over the lawn can help keep the seed moist and also keep the birds from eating all the seed.
-Spread it by hand or use the spreader.
+Spread it by hand or use a lawn spreader.

 Try to keep new seed moist to help it germinate

-- As the new grass takes hold, deep, infrequent waterings are more effective than short, daily sprinklings.
+- As the new grass takes hold, deep, infrequent watering with a sprinkler is more effective than short, daily sprinklings.
 That’s because the roots of weeds grow only in the first two to three inches of soil.

 Within about two weeks, you’ll begin to see the new grass coming up.
 You’ll also see some bare spots, which you’ll want to add seed to by hand and cover with some peat moss to fill in.
 After about a month the new grass will be able to stand up to mowing.
 Set your mower to a higher setting, leaving about 2 to 3-inches of blade height on the grass.
 After this initial cut, you can go back to your usual mowing height.

-To maintain your healthy lawn, follow a typical four step fertilization schedule:
+To maintain your healthy lawn, follow a four step fertilization schedule:

 - Early Spring (Feb.-April) – Use a “Step 1” product or fertilizer with crabgrass preventer.
-You’ll help your lawn with early growth and root development.
+This will help your lawn with early growth and root development.

 - Late Spring (April-June) – Weeds are most actively growing around this time.
 A weed and feed fertilizer helps prevent weeds off your turf.